 It’s about to be Fall in a month!
-Heaters across Massachusetts will be kicking on for the season, and fireplaces will be sparking to life.
-Along with the rest of your cold-weather essentials, fireplaces should be prepped and ready for the season.
+Heaters across Massachusetts will be turned on for the season, and fireplaces will be full of spark and light.
+Along with the rest of your essential winter items, fireplaces should be prepped and ready for the season.
 Here are four easy steps to prepare your fireplace for Fall weather:

-The first step is to clean out any old ash and take any other debris out of the fireplace.
+The first step is to clean out any ash and any other debris out of the fireplace.
 Remove the log grate and completely clean it as well.
-This isn’t something you’re going to want to do, but it will help you to start the season with a beautiful, clean space.
+It isn’t something you’re going to want to do, but it will help you to start the season with a beautiful, clean space.

 Check The Firebrick

-Search the fireplace for any loose or cracked firebrick and repairs it as needed.
-To fix them, scrape out the loose mortar with a scoring tool and clean it with a brush or vacuum.
-After that, brush water into the joints and onto the surrounding brick faces (mortar doesn’t adhere well to dry brick).
+Search the fireplace for any cracked or loose firebrick and repair anything that needs it.
+To fix them, take the loose mortar out with a scoring tool and clean it with a vacuum or brush.
+After that, brush water into the brick joints.

 Check The Chimney and Flue

-Check your flue and chimney and remove any obstructions – fallen sticks, leaves, etc. It is recommended that you have a chimney inspection every year by a certified chimney sweep to determine if there is a large amount of creosote buildup.
-If a layer of over 1/8 has built up, it should be removed to reduce the risk of a chimney fire.
+Check your chimney and flue for any obstructions – leaves, sticks, etc, and remove them.
+Professionals recommend that you have a chimney inspected every year by a certified chimney sweep to figure out if there is a large amount of creosote buildup.
+If a layer of over 1/8 has built up, it should be removed to lessen the chance of a chimney fire.

 Get Rid Of Extra Moisture

-Set a small fire (i.e., one Duraflame log) to help dry out and remove any extra moisture, which can cause the firebrick to become damaged or form creosote, as well as other damages to the fireplace.
-If you think that your fireplace has a lot of moisture or if you are planning on burning a fire in a brand new fireplace, follow these steps to dry it out:
+Start a small fire to dry out and get rid of any extra moisture, which can make the firebrick become damaged or form creosote, along with other damages to the fireplace.
+If you think that your fireplace has a lot of moisture or if you are planning on using a brand new new fireplace, do these steps to help dry it out:

-- Get two logs and burn 1/3 of the first log
+- Get two logs and use only 1/3 of one log

-- Wait 2-4 days and then burn the rest of the first log
+- Wait between 2-4 days and then use the remainder of that log

-- Wait another 2-4 days and burn the whole second log
+- Wait between another 2-4 days and use the whole second log

-- Wait another few days, and the fireplace will be ready for regular wood-burning use
+- Give it another few days, and the fireplace will be ready to use

-After all of these steps, you’ll be all set to enjoy your fireplace the season long.
-Make sure you use seasoned, dry wood (wood that has been cut and dry for around 6-12 months) for burning and continue to clear out the ash regularly.
-The smart idea is to clean when the ash reaches the bottom of the grate.
+After all of these steps, you’ll be all set to use your fireplace all fall and winter long.
+Make sure you use dry and seasoned wood (wood that should be cut and dried for about 6-12 months) to burn and to remember to clean out the ash regularly.
+You should clean it when the ash gets to the bottom of the fireplace grate.

 Contact New England Hearth & Home